-In order to test the basic operation of the unit, a power-on Self-Test is performed every time the unit is powered-on.
-The unit also automatically performs daily, weekly, monthly and quarterly Self-Tests as long as a non-depleted 9V battery is present (without any intervention from the operator) to check the integrity of the unit's hardware and software.
-A manual Self-Test may be run to comprehensively test the units systems, including charging and shocking.
-Refer to section 3.6 for instructions on how to perform a manual Self-Test.
+Power-On Self-Tests are performed every time the unit is turned on to test the basic operation of the unit.
+The unit also performs daily, weekly, monthly and quarterly self-tests automatically when a non-depleted 9V battery is present to check the integrity of the unit's hardware and software.

-Note that Self-Test shocks are internally dissipated so that no voltage is ever present at the pads.
+Manually initiated Self-Tests may be run to test the DDU-100's systems, including the charging and shocking functions (the shock is internally dissipated and no voltage will be present at the pads) at any time.